Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 The equation tells us that the probability of success is a function of hard work, patience (including discipline) and noise, which some people call good or bad luck.
 Hard work has 40% impact, patience and discipline have 50% contribution and noise has weight of 10%.
 Note that over the years I have not changed the noise contribution, I think about 10% reflects reality.

-We are talking about probabilities here: if someone works very hard, she is very patient and luck is on her side success is almost the certain event.
+We are talking about probabilities here: if someone works very hard, she is very patient and luck is on her side, success is almost a certain event.

 More importantly, note that if someone is not patient, even good luck is not enough for the probability of success to get better than fair coin toss.